Furniture Painting for Beginners

 Prepping Furniture for Painting

 Prep work can make or break your painting project, so attention to detail in this step pays off.
 Different DIY paint jobs require different treatments.
-For instance, a bare wood piece of furniture typically just needs a wipe-down with high-quality Tri-Sodium Phosphate by the Real Milk Paint Co., then a once-over with your favorite priming products.
+For instance, a bare wood piece of furniture typically just needs a wipe-down with high-quality Tri-Sodium Phosphate or Odorless Mineral Spirits by the Real Milk Paint Co. and then you can start painting.
 Items that just need a fresh coat of paint usually require only a bit of sanding with fine to medium grit sandpaper before you repaint them.
 Make sure to clean and remove sanding dust after to make paint adhere to the piece with a smooth finish.

-Wood furniture with several previous coats of paint or varnish may need scraping to remove any built-up layers, and you may even want to remove all previous paint with Soy-Gel Professional Paint Remover or Milk Paint Remover to ensure a smooth, even decorative surface.
+Wooden furniture with several previous coats of paint or varnish may need scraping to remove any built-up layers and attached hardware, and you may even want to remove all previous paint with Soy-Gel Professional Paint Remover or Milk Paint Remover to ensure a smooth, even decorative surface.
 If you’re painting furniture with holes or gouges, be sure to level out those divots with wood filler before you begin, and if the wood has iron stains, remove them with Oxalic Acid Wood Bleach.
 If there’s a drastic difference between leftover varnish and the wood surface beneath, you may want to cover the lighter area with shellac to reduce color variations in your final results.

 Mixing Paint and Selecting Paintbrushes